inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 Tools
 ^^^^^
-1. Copy of �Data Collection Using OSM for Beginner Guide� for participants
+1. Copy of 'Data Collection Using OSM for Beginner Guide' for participants
 2. A place or room, with tables and seats
 3. Computer (ideally, one computer is used by two participants, but it will be better if one computer is used by one participant)
 4. A Printer (to print out *Field Papers*)
 5. A Projector (to present slide and demonstrate technical instruction and software)
 6. *GPS* devices (ideally, one *GPS* is used by two or three participants in a group)
 7. Battery for *GPS* devices
 8. USB cable to connect *GPS* devices to computer
 9. USB *Flashdisk* to transfer *file* and *software*